Lord Charles Beresford: Family life and character

 Beresford was born in Philipstown (Daingean), King's County (now known as County Offaly), and grew up in Curraghmore, Ireland, the second of five brothers.
 His older brother John joined the Life Guards, succeeding to the family estate and titles in 1866 on the death of their father.
 William joined the 9th Queen's Royal Lancers, was awarded the VC in the Anglo-Zulu War and became military secretary to several viceroys of India.
 Marcus joined the 7th Queen's Own Hussars, became an equerry to King George V and in charge of the King's racehorses.
 The youngest brother, Delaval, became a rancher in Canada.

 The Beresfords traced their ancestry to an English officer serving in Ireland during the reign of James I. They subsequently married into the de la Poer family (Lady Catharine Power) who were of Norman origin and owned Curraghmore, hence their surname de la Poer Beresford.
 Their estate covered 100000 acre at Curraghmore near Waterford in south east Ireland, had stables for 100 horses and employed 600 people.
 The family enjoyed hunting, to the extent that his uncle was killed in a riding accident, his brother was crippled in another, and he himself managed ten broken bones at various times.

 Beresford had a reputation for kindness to his men, saying "Any smart action performed by an officer or man should be appreciated publicly by signal ...
 Everyone is grateful for appreciation".
 At 46 and as captain, he took part in inter-ship rowing competitions.

 He married Ellen Jeromina (Mina) Gardner, daughter of Richard Gardner and Lucy Mandesloh, on 25 June 1878 at London, England.
-They had two daughters, Eileen Teresa Lucy de la Poer Beresford (d.
-1939) and Kathleen Mary de la Poer Beresford (1879–1939).
+They had two daughters, Kathleen Mary de la Poer Beresford (1879–1939) and Eileen Theresa Lucy de la Poer Beresford (1889–1939).